 Allowing you to grip the massage gun in countless ways.
 Even better, the full-size devices connect to the Therabody app via Bluetooth.
 Providing personalized suggestions on how to hold the device to massage trouble areas.

-The last thing that you want to do is strain your hand, wrist, or arm while you are trying to find relief elsewhere.
+The last thing you want to do is strain your hand, wrist, or arm while trying to find relief elsewhere.

 If you need to take your Theragun with you, it also comes with a handy carrying case, useful for when on the go!
 When comparing the Theragun Pro vs Elite or the Theragun Elite vs Prime, you’ll find that they all come with at least the same four core attachments.

-Replacements are available in case you buy an older model or lose an attachment.
+Replacements are available if you buy an older model or lose an attachment.
 But, newer models come with all six 4th generation attachments included.

 Our favorite attachment is the Supersoft.
 It is fantastic if you are particularly tender or sensitive.
-But it only comes with professional-grade models, and not with the Elite or the Prime models.
+But it only comes with professional-grade models, not the Elite or the Prime models.

-Therabody now sells a range of percussion massage guns intended to meet a variety of needs.
-Another noteworthy mention is they’ve a more premium feel and design than competitors.
+Therabody now sells a range of percussion massage guns to meet various needs.
+Another noteworthy mention is they have a more premium feel and design than competitors.

-While there are options affordable for almost anyone, the devices aren’t value-engineered.
+While options are affordable for almost anyone, the devices aren’t value-engineered.